Q. Write the summary of the novel The Plague Upon Us by Shabir Ahmad Mir.

 Akbar and Bharti’s daughter ended up with the Zaeldars, who couldn’t decide if she was family or an outsider.
 She began helping with chores and quietly found a place in the household, neither truly accepted nor completely rejected.

-Later, during apple harvest, she met Aziz Pohal, a shepherd who worked for the Zaeldars.
+Later, during the apple harvest, she met Aziz Pohal, a shepherd who worked for the Zaeldars.
 An old aunt noticed that Aziz liked her and suggested that they get married on the same day as another family wedding.

 This way, the family could avoid openly deciding if she was a true Zaeldar or just a charity case.
 Aziz sent a proposal.
 The girl, now called Maimoona, agreed, preferring to be a wife rather than live in uncertainty.